MicrosoftDocs/azure-devops-docs/docs/service-hooks/services/teams.md

 ms.technology: devops-collab
 ms.topic: conceptual
 monikerRange: '>= tfs-2017'
-ms.date: 05/14/2019
+ms.date: 03/16/2020
 ---

 # Create a service hook for Azure DevOps Services and Team Foundation Server (TFS) with Microsoft Teams

 >[!NOTE]
-> If you are use Azure DevOps Services, we recommend you use
+> If you use Azure DevOps Services, we recommend you use
 [Azure Pipelines app for Microsoft Teams](https://aka.ms/AzurePipelinesTeamsIntegration, [Azure Pipelines app for Microsoft Teams](https://aka.ms/AzurePipelinesTeamsIntegration) and [Azure Repos app for Microsoft Teams](https://aka.ms/AzureReposTeamsIntegration)

-<b>Azure DevOps Services | TFS 2017.2</b>

->[!NOTE]
->This article applies to Azure DevOps Services and to TFS 2017.2 and later versions.

-See activity about your Azure DevOps Services or Team Foundation Server (2017.2 and later) projects directly in your Microsoft Teams channel, for example:
+See activity about your Team Foundation Server (2017.2 and later) projects directly in your Microsoft Teams channel, for example:

 * Work item updates
 * Pull requests